Benedikte Thorsteinsson: Early life

 Benedikte Thorsteinsson is the tenth of fifteen children of the sheep breeder Abraham Terkild Abel Kristiansen (1918-?) and his wife Hanne Malene Dorthea Lise Rosing (1914-?), a sister of Nikolaj Rosing (1912-1976).
 She is the sister-in-law of the politician Ûssarĸak K'ujaukitsoĸ (1948-2018) and thus the aunt of Vittus Qujaukitsoq (* 1971).
 Another niece is Anna Wangenheim (born 1982).
 Her father was chairman of the sheep breeders' association he founded and was also active as a local politician.

 Personal life and career

 Thorsteinsson attended high school in Køge, Denmark, which she graduated in 1970.
 There she met Icelander Guðmundur "Gujo" Þorsteinsson (* 1949), whom she married on 22 September 1971.
 The couple moved to Iceland that same year, where she trained as an office clerk.
-She has four children with her husband.
+She has four children with her husband, including Inga Dóra G. Markussen.
 In 1984 the family moved to Qaqortoq, where Benedikte was employed by the municipal administration.
 From 1985 to 1988 she was the municipal apartment manager.
 From 1988 to 1989 she was a course leader at Sulisartut Højskoliat and then a specialist teacher at the business school in Qaqortoq until 1995.
 She worked as an advisor to the Icelandic consul in Greenland Pétur Ásgeirsson.